Trump ordered to pay $350 million for fraudulent business practices in New York

 "This Court is not constituted to judge morality; it is constituted to find facts and apply the law.
 In this particular case, in applying the law to the facts, the Court intends to protect the integrity of the financial marketplace and, thus, the public as a whole," Engoron wrote.

-The ruling comes at a crucial time for Trump, the prohibitive front-runner for the Republican presidential nomination.
-Engoron's decision comes a day after another judge set the date for what could be Trump's first criminal trial related to hush money payments issued during the 2016 election.
+The ruling comes at a crucial time for Trump, the front-runner for the Republican presidential nomination.
+Engoron's decision comes a day after another judge set the date for what could be Trump's first criminal trial, related to hush money payments issued during the 2016 election.

 He is facing a combined 91 state and federal charges, including several related to his role to stay in office after he lost the 2020 election to Joe Biden.
 But the charges have done little to dent Trump's popularity among his base.
 Instead, they appear to have bolstered his credentials, potentially setting up a rematch with Biden.